 Unfortunately some critics seem to think they do!
 The responses of some people to his article could be construed as hate-speech as they wrote disparagingly about him as a person in besmirching his character.
 Some actually wished that harm might come on him, not just in losing his job as a player but wanting physical harm to come upon him.
 That is hate speech!

 Folau feels he should attempt to keep alive his career as a Rugby professional playing for the Waratahs and for Australia.
 I am not qualified to write on the legalities of the situation.
 One commentator put it simply, “He was under contract and broke the contract, so he is out!”
-Another questioned whether it is legally possible to draw up a contract that restricts freedom of speech on social media for the individual being contracted.
-I leave it to the experts in the field.
+Another questioned whether it is legally possible to draw up a contract that restricts freedom of religion or freedom of speech on social media for the individual being contracted.
+Especially when Clause 116 of The Australian Constitution contains these words, “The Commonwealth shall not make any law for establishing any religion, or for imposing any religious observance, or for prohibiting the free exercise of any religion ….”
+The Folau situation may be more legally complicated than many imagine.
+I humbly leave it to the experts in the field to resolve the issue!

 What is sad to see, is how many people have become involved in virtue-signalling by criticising or even condemning Folau from their own sense of self-righteousness.
 Others have suggested that Folau would not be welcome in their particular group or establishment.
 Why?
 Because He was guilty of hate speech in their opinion!
 But is he really?
 Or some suggested that he was not being inclusive enough.
 Their response to Folau’s supposed lack of inclusiveness?
 “Let’s exclude him!
 For ever!”
 Hypocrisy and double standards abound!